 Daylilies (Hemerocallis sp.) are popular garden plants grown abundantly by home gardeners, cities and commercial properties alike.
-Their appeal in part is do to their long bloom time, adaptability to a wide range of growing conditions and their relative ease of maintenance.
-There are a few foliar problems to be aware of, and while they seldom kill the plant they can certainly mar the visual appeal of them.
+Their appeal in part is due to their long bloom time, adaptability to a wide range of growing conditions and their relative ease of maintenance.
+There are a few foliar problems to be aware of, and while they seldom kill the plant, they can certainly mar the visual appeal of them.
 The first one, leaf scorch, is not a disease at all but rather an environmental condition.
 The second, daylily leaf streak, a fungal disease caused by the fungus Aureubasidium microstictum.
 The third is daylily rust caused by the fungus Puccinia hemerocallidis.
 The 3 disorders look fairly similar but there are differences and learning how to identify each will help you to manage them.

 Leaf Scorch of Daylilies

 Leaf scorch is a very common condition and is especially prevalent during hot dry weather.
 The condition is typically seen after a spell of cool cloudy days immediately followed by clear, bright sunny weather.
 Leaf tissue begins to die as the result of of water evaporating from leaf surfaces more quickly than the roots can replace.
 Even though the damage is physiological in nature there are a couple of factors that can contribute to the condition.
 The first is a deficiency in calcium.
 “Calcium transport to the leaf may be restricted by high humidity levels that slow the rate of transpiration.
 Since calcium is carried by the flow of transpiration, a slower rate of transpiration means less calcium reaching leaf tips.
 Low calcium levels in the young expanding foliage can induce tip burn and contribute to leaf scorch” (Plantlilies.com n.d.).
 The second factor that can contribute to the condition is excessive amounts of fluoride in the soil.
-Fluoride is a natural ingredient in superphospate, it is also found in perlite and for some of us it is also in our tap water.
+Fluoride is a natural ingredient in superphosphate, it is also found in perlite and for some of us it is also in our tap water.
 In most cases daylily leaf scorch is considered a cosmetic problem and not a serious threat to plant health.

 Symptoms: Bleached or tan areas develop on the leaves that are especially prevalent at leaf tips.
 There will be splotching but no spotting as with rust and leaf streak.